weecology/lab-manual/New-Lab-Member-Onboarding-Guide.md

 ## Travel

+See https://github.com/weecology/lab-wiki/wiki/UF-Travel-Guidelines for info about travel and reimbursement.

 ## Grad Student Union / Association?

 ## Buying Stuff

-See [here](https://github.com/weecology/lab-wiki/wiki/PCARDS) for info on setting up a PCARD.
+See https://github.com/weecology/lab-wiki/wiki/PCARDS for info on setting up a PCARD.

 ## Poster